- 17th – Self-employed estimated quarterly tax payment for Q4 of 2022 is due.

 - U.S. Taxpayers Living and Working Abroad File Form 4868 to Request 4-Month Income Tax Return Filing Extension (payment of tax not extended

 - 15th – Extended deadline for calendar-year partnerships and multiple-member LLCs who file Form 1065 for their business.
 It’s also the S corporation business tax extension deadline (for the business’ return, not the owners).
-So if your business files a calendar-year Form 1120-S and filed an extension this year, you should file by September 15.
+So if your company files a calendar-year Form 1120-S and filed an extension this year, you should file by Sept.
+15.

-- 17th – Due date for sole proprietors, single member LLCs, S corporation owners, partnerships, and corporations with a tax extension.
+- 16th – Due date for sole proprietors, single-member LLCs, S corporation owners, partnerships, and corporations with a tax extension.

-- Contribute to Solo 401(k) Plan or Simplified Employee Pension (SEP) Plan for 2021 by Self-Employed if Filing of Form 1040 Was Extended
+- Contribute to Solo 401(k) Plan or Simplified Employee Pension (SEP) Plan for 2022 by Self-Employed if Filing of Form 1040 Was Extended.

 - 1st – Consider making year-end tax moves to optimize your tax outcome.
 While Dec.
 1 isn’t an official deadline, noting the date on your calendar can give you the impetus to explore your options before the year is out.
 See your tax professional while there is still time.